Fed Minutes: Almost all officials backed quarter-point hike

 But since then, a succession of economic reports has pointed to a still-robust economy despite the Fed’s eight rate hikes over the past year.
 Hiring has accelerated, retail sales have rebounded and revised figures show that inflation pressures remain high and might require more Fed rate hikes than many had assumed.

 Last week, a government report showed that consumer price inflation rose faster than expected from December to January, and the year-over-year figure barely slowed last month, to 6.4%.
-With revisions to previous months factored in, inflation rose 4.6% he previous three months, up from 4.3% in December.

 In the past three months, so-called core prices, which exclude volatile food and energy costs, have risen at a 4.6% annual rate.
 That is below the year-over-year number and suggests that more declines are coming.
 But that figure is up from 4.3% in December.

 With the economy now looking stronger and inflation more persistent, economists expect the Fed to raise its key rate higher this year than previously projected.
-Many now expect the central rate to boost its benchmark short-term rate to a range of 5.25% to 5.5%.
+Many now envision the central bank boosting its benchmark short-term rate to a range of 5.25% to 5.5%.

 That would be three-quarters of a point higher than its current level and a quarter-point higher than the Fed had projected in December.
 The prospect of higher borrowing rates for companies and individuals has roiled financial markets, with stock prices falling and bond yields rising sharply this month.